a5c-ai/a5c/docs/cli/reference.md

 ### `events enrich`
 Enrich a previously normalized event with repository and provider metadata.

+Behavior:
+- No network calls are performed by default.
+- Pass `--use-github` to enable GitHub API enrichment.
+A `GITHUB_TOKEN` (or `A5C_AGENT_GITHUB_TOKEN`) must be present; otherwise enrichment is skipped and marked as partial.

 Usage:
 ```bash
 events enrich --in FILE [--out FILE] [--rules FILE] \